NaluKit/nalu/etc/wiki/02 Integration.md

 ## Requirements
 At the moment Nalu requires at least Java 8 and GWT 2.8.x.
 We recommend to use always the latest version GWT.

-## Important Note: com.github.nalukit.nalu.internal.*
-All code inside the `com.github.nalukit.nalu.internal.*` packages is considered private API and should not be relied upon at all.
-It can change at any time and with no announcement. need to add the following maven dependency:
+You need to add the following maven dependency:
 ```XML
     <dependency>
       <groupId>com.github.nalukit</groupId>